Israeli strike destroys Gaza building with AP, other media

 U.S. diplomat Hady Amr arrived Friday as part of Washington’s efforts to de-escalate the conflict, and the U.N.
 Security Council was set to meet Sunday.
 But Israel turned down an Egyptian proposal for a one-year truce that Hamas rulers had accepted, an Egyptian official said Friday on condition of anonymity to discuss the negotiations.

-Mohammed Hadidi told reporters his wife and five children had gone to celebrate the Eid al-Fitr holiday with her brother’s wife and three of their children.
-All were killed instantly, he said.
-The only known survivor from Hadidi’s family was his 5-month-old son Omar; another son, 11-year-old Yahya, was missing, he said.

-“There was no warning,” Jamal Al-Naji, a neighbor living in the same building, said.
-“You filmed people eating and then you bombed them?” he said, addressing Israel.
-“Why are you confronting us?
-Go and confront the strong people!”

-The strike on the building housing media offices came in the afternoon, after the owner received a call from the Israeli military warning that the building would be hit within the hour.
+The strike on the building housing media offices came in the afternoon, after the owner received a call from the Israeli military warning that the building would be hit.
 A video broadcast by Al-Jazeera showed the building’s owner, Jawwad Mahdi, pleading over the phone with an Israeli intelligence officer to wait 10 minutes to allow journalists to go inside the building to retrieve valuable equipment before it is bombed.

 “All I’m asking is to let four people … to go inside and get their cameras,” he says.
 “We respect your wishes, we will not do it if you don’t allow it, but give us 10 minutes.”
 When the officer rejected the request, Mahdi said, “You have destroyed our life’s work, memories, life.
 I will hang up, do what you want.
 There is a God.”